rubyreferences/rubyref/_src/content/language/metaprogramming.md

       end
     end

-All components this example built with are just methods, their arguments and blocks:
+All components in this example are built with just methods, their arguments and blocks:

     RSpec.describe Calculator do                          # Method RSpec.describe() with argument Calculator and
                                                           # block of code (which will be later evaluated)